sashakolpakov/dire-jax/paper/paper.md

 The DiRe - JAX whitepaper is available on the [arXiv](https://arxiv.org/abs/2503.03156) preprint server.

 # Acknowledgements
+The authors would like to thank @Treys925 (Trey Smith, University of Michigan, Ann Arbor), @crhea93 (Carter Lee Rhea, Université de Montréal), and @lmcinnes (Leland McInnes, Tutte Institute for Mathematics and Computing) for their helpful comments and suggestions.
 This work is supported by the Google Cloud Research Award number GCP19980904.

 # References